pine64/website/content/blog/september_2024.md

 * Issues: https://github.com/PNDeb/pinenote-debian-image/issues
 * Nice videos would be very appreciated
 * Join/ask in the PineNote chat if you are willing to help!

+### PineTab V
+The PineTab V is returning for another production batch in October similar to the PineNote, there are no changes from the original batch.

+The device will be in stock around mid/late October.
+An announcement will be made when it drops in the store.

 ### PinePhone Pro